bevyengine/bevy-website/content/news/2022-07-29-bevy-0.8/index.md

 ### Ergonomic Target Size Access

-Working with cameras is now also much easier.
-They now store their [`RenderTarget`] size locally, which makes retrieving the size much simpler:
+Cameras now store their [`RenderTarget`] size locally, which makes retrieving the size much simpler:

 ```rust
 /// Much nicer than needing to look up the size on the target Window or Image manually,